mweel1/usa_high_level/grants/personal-profile/government-os-services/index.md

 - Accounts receivables will be provided.
 - Accounts payable will be provided.
 - A categorized list of expenses by category.

+[Department of Transportation] - All devices will be connected to the department of transportation to provide their GPS location so the data can be used in the market place.

+[Employment Development Department] - Will be a federal grant based organization that will collected all job related information from the personal profile and provide information to social services, and release public/anonymous information about employment.

 # Login